dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 4. On the Create Log Analytics workspace blade, fill in the following information and Select **Review + Create**.

-    -    **Subscription:** Select the desired subsciption for the Log Analytics workspace.
+    -    **Subscription:** Select the desired subscription for the Log Analytics workspace.

     -    **Resource Group:** Create a new resource group or select 1 from the list.